ibm-cloud-docs/log-analysis/getting-started.md

 **Troubleshoot logs in real time to diagnose issues and identify problems.**

 By using the *live streaming tail* feature, developers and DevOps teams can diagnose issues, analyze stack traces and exceptions, identify the source of errors, and monitor different log sources through a single view.
-This feature is available through the command line and through the web interface.

 **Issue alerts to be notified of important actions.**